SysdataSpA/SDHtmlTextView/README.md

 * ``border``

 ## Usage
-In the xml layout file difine a simple TextView then in the Activity do
+In the xml layout file define a simple TextView then in the Activity do

 ```java
         String html=loadStringFromAssetFile(this,"example.html");